reubenjohn/token_world/CONTRIBUTING.md

 test: lint        ## Run tests and generate coverage report.
 watch:            ## Run tests on every change.
 clean:            ## Clean unused files.
-virtualenv:       ## Create a virtual environment.
 release:          ## Create a new tag for release.
 docs:             ## Build the documentation.
-switch-to-poetry: ## Switch to poetry package manager.
-init:             ## Initialize the project based on an application template.
 ```

 ## Making a new release